jtr13/EDAV/01-intro.Rmd

 ![](images/banners/banner_green.png)

 **Green == DOC**: The green banners signal pages that contain more compact **documentation**.
 An example of a green page is the [histogram page](histogram.html), which includes simple examples of how to create histograms, when to use them, and things to be aware of/watch out for.
-The green pages are less hand-holdy than the red pages: they explain how to use a chart/tool using examples and simple terms.
+The green pages hold your hand much less than the red pages: they explain how to use a chart/tool using examples and simple terms.
 If you have an idea in mind and are just wondering how to execute it, the green pages will help fill in those gaps.

 ![](images/banners/banner_yellow.png)

 **Yellow == REF**: The yellow banners signal pages that contain simple collections of  **references**.
-An example of a yellow page is the [external resources page](resources.html), which is a long list of materials that you can look through and learn from.
-Yellow pages have the least amount of explanation: they are collections of resources and references that will help you learn about new things.
+An example of a yellow page is the [external resources page](resources.html), which is a list of materials that you can look through and learn from.
+Yellow pages have the least amount of hand-holding: they are collections of resources and references that will help you learn about new things.

 ## Improving this resource

 Not finding what you are looking for?
 Think a section could be made clearer?
 If you would like to improve this resource, consider submitting a pull request on the [github page](https://github.com/jtr13/EDAV){target="_blank"}.

-## Fun Stuff: R Shirts
+## Fun Stuff: T-Shirts

 I have made a few tshirts available on [Teespring](https://teespring.com/stores/edav){target="_blank"} so you can show your love for EDAV and R. Hope you enjoy.